johanley/covid-19-canada/data/md/about.md

 as true cases."*

-"A case definition is a tool for classifying someone as having or not having the disease of interest, but few case definitions are 100% accurate in their classifications.
+*"A case definition is a tool for classifying someone as having or not having the disease of interest, but few case definitions are 100% accurate in their classifications.
 Some persons with mild illness may be missed, and some persons with a similar but not identical illness may be included.
 Generally, epidemiologists strive to ensure that a case definition includes most if not all of the actual cases, but very few or no false-positive cases.
 However, this ideal is not always met.
-For example, case definitions often miss infected people who have mild or no symptoms, because they have little reason to be tested."
+For example, case definitions often miss infected people who have mild or no symptoms, because they have little reason to be tested."*

+In the case of COVID-19, a significant fraction of those infected have no or few symptoms.
+It would seem very likely, therefore, that the reported number of cases is significantly smaller than the actual number of cases.

 ### Examples of case definitions